ntindle/jinks/README.md

 # JINKS

-Jinks is an in-development technology that leverages <<FRAMEOWRKS>> and <<TECHNOLOGU>> in order to verify the user's Identity and state of mind.
+JINKS is an in-development technology that leverages an android app, PHP, cURL, and and a REST API in order to verify the user is in a stable state of mind.
-Jinks works by sending a random phrase and having the user repeat it.
-We then analyze the data and parse it for emotional stability.
-Jinks then uses that to either verify or deny a transaction.
+JINKS works by awaiting a transaction and sending the verification to the Android app.
+When the user opens the notification from JINKS, they have to repeat aloud a statement that is psuedorandomlly generated.
+Their spoken audio is recorded and then transmitted back to our server and passed through a emotion recognization API.
+The data that comes out of the API is then used to approve or deny the user's purchase.